-Committed - includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through formal action of the highest level of decision-making authority and does not lapse at year-end.
+Committed - includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through a board motion of the highest level of decision-making authority, school board, and does not lapse at year-end.
+A board motion is required to be taken to establish, modify, or rescind a fund balance commitment.